My Book and Education Bibliography

 Miller, J., Wroblewski, M., Villafuerte, J. 2014 Creating a Kaizen Culture, Align the Organization, Achieve Breakthrough Results, and Sustain the Gains.
 New York, NY: McGraw-Hill Education

-Above all, this may be my most bookmarked book in my library.
+Above all, this may be the most bookmarked book in my library.
 Certainly, I believe every Lean Six Sigma Master Black Belt should read this book.
 Kaizen is Japanese for continuous improvement.
 Toyota’s continuous improvement methodology is called Kata and is a competitive advantage for Toyota.
 Just to give you one quote from the book: “Kaizen culture demands management by fact.
 This means that decisions must be underpinned by evidence, results of decisions require personal process confirmation by leaders, and time is made to reflect and learn from the results of these decisions, even when the results challenge our beliefs.
 Beliefs are inherently difficult to change because we hold them to be true in our mind regardless of the evidence and veracity of those beliefs.”
 This book encompasses the wisdom of the Toyota Production System.

 Rother, M. 2010 Toyota Kata – Managing People for Improvement, Adaptiveness, and Superior Results.
 New York, NY: McGraw-Hill Education